LG G5 OLED TV Review

 Sports

 The LG G5 is excellent for watching sports.
-Combined with its solid reflection handling, the TV is easily bright enough to overcome glare, regardless of the sport you're watching.
+Combined with its solid reflection handling, the TV is easily bright enough to overcome glare in very bright rooms.
 It does an outstanding job upscaling and cleaning up artifacts in heavily compressed feeds, leaving you with a smooth and sharp enough image to enjoy when the quality of the game you're watching isn't ideal.
 Colors are vibrant and accurate, so you get an impactful viewing experience where your favorite team's jerseys look the way they should.
 It also has an excellent viewing angle, so you or your friends can sit anywhere in the room and enjoy a mostly consistent image.
+Finally, motion looks very clear thanks to its clean transitions and incredibly quick response time.

 Pros